OpenGene/fastp/README.md

 * For PE data, the adapters can be detected by per-read overlap analysis, which seeks for the overlap of each pair of reads.
 This method is robust and fast, so normally you don't have to input the adapter sequence even you know it.
 But you can still specify the adapter sequences for read1 by `--adapter_sequence`, and for read2 by `--adapter_sequence_r2`.
 If `fastp` fails to find an overlap (i.e. due to low quality bases), it will use these sequences to trim adapters for read1 and read2 respectively.
 * For PE data, the adapter sequence auto-detection is disabled by default since the adapters can be trimmed by overlap analysis.
 However, you can specify `--detect_adapter_for_pe` to enable it.
 * For PE data, `fastp` will run a little slower if you specify the sequence adapters or enable adapter auto-detection, but usually result in a slightly cleaner output, since the overlap analysis may fail due to sequencing errors or adapter dimers.
+* The auto adapter detection for PE data is disabled by default.
+You can enable it by specifing `detect_adapter_for_pe`.
+It takes more time to find just a little bit more adapters (0.1% - 0.5%).
+If you want to obtain ultra-clean data, this option is strongly suggested.
-* The most widely used adapter is the Illumina TruSeq adapters.
-If your data is from the TruSeq library, you can add `--adapter_sequence=AGATCGGAAGAGCACACGTCTGAACTCCAGTCA --adapter_sequence_r2=AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT` to your command lines, or enable auto detection for PE data by specifing `detect_adapter_for_pe`.
+* `fastp` can detect adapter sequences for most cases, but if it failed to do that, you can specify the sequences with your commandlines.
+For example, the most widely used adapter is the Illumina TruSeq adapters.
+If your data is from the TruSeq library, you can add `--adapter_sequence=AGATCGGAAGAGCACACGTCTGAACTCCAGTCA --adapter_sequence_r2=AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT` to your command lines.
 * `fastp` contains some built-in known adapter sequences for better auto-detection.
-If you want to make some adapters to be a part of the built-in adapters, please file an issue.
+If you want to make some adapters to be a part of the built-in adapters, please file an issue or make a change in https://github.com/OpenGene/fastp/blob/master/src/knownadapters.h

 You can also specify `--adapter_fasta` to give a FASTA file to tell `fastp` to trim multiple adapters in this FASTA file.
 Here is a sample of such adapter FASTA file:
 ```